Parameterized Variants

 called parametric polymorphism.
 The functions don't care what the 'a

-, hence they are perfectly happy to work
+is in 'a mylist, hence they are perfectly happy to work

-or any other (whatever) mylist
+on int mylist or string mylist or any other (whatever) mylist.

 The word "polymorphism" is based on the Greek roots "poly" (many) and

 "morph" (form).
-A value of type 'a mylist
+A value of type 'a mylist could have many forms,

-depending on the actual type 'a
+depending on the actual type 'a.

-As soon, though, as you place a constraint on what the type 'a
+As soon, though, as you place a constraint on what the type 'a might be,

 you give up some polymorphism.
 For example,